typedb/typedb-docs/_09-query/05-updating-data.md

 permalink: /docs/query/updating-data
 ---

-## Updading Data
+## Update Instances of Concept Types
 In a Grakn Knowledge Graph, updating a data instance is essentially [deleting](/docs/query/delete-query) the current instance followed by [inserting](/docs/query/insert-query) the new instance.

-## Updating Instances of Attributes
+## Update Instances of an Attribute Type
-In most cases, a `thing` is expected to own only one instance of its attribute and, therefore, the value of its attribute may need to be updated.
-To do so, we first need to [delete the association that the thing has with the attribute of interest](/docs/query/delete-query#deleting-instances-of-attributes) and then [insert the new instance of the attribute](/docs/query/delete-query#inserting-instances-of-attribute).
+In most cases, a concept type is expected to own only one instance of an attribute and, therefore, the value of its attribute may need to be updated.
+To do so, we first need to [delete the association that the instance has with the attribute of interest](/docs/query/delete-query#delete-associations-with-attributes) and then [insert the new instance of the attribute](/docs/query/delete-query#insert-instances-of-an-attribute-type).

-Let's look at an example.

 <div class="gtabs dark" data-parse-to-html="true">